mndiayegithub/mini-projet-ansible/README.md

 Mini - project Ansible
 =========

-Deploy a Webapp in Apache Server with Ansible and Docker.
+Configuration and deployment of a Apache Web Server with Ansible and Docker.